egoist/poi.js.org/docs/README.md

     // `pkg` indicates the data in `package.json`
     title: pkg.productName || pkg.name,
     description: pkg.description,
-    template: // defaults to $cwd/index.ejs if it exists, otherwise use built-in template }
+    template: '', // Defaults to $cwd/index.ejs if it exists, otherwise use built-in template
+    pkg: {} // All package.json data
+  }
 }
 ```